Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Method

 \subsubsection{UDA}

 UDA \cite{uda} is also based on the consistency regularization concept.
 The basic idea of UDA is similar to Pi-model but shows a large improvement in performance, only replacing the augmentation module.
-UDA replaces the usual augmentation module with advanced augmentation methods like AutoAugment \cite{autoaugment} and RandAugment \cite{randaugment}, resulting in dynamic and diverse sample augmentations.
-Figure \ref{fig:models} (c) shows an overview of the UDA method.
-The UDA loss function can be expressed as:
+UDA replaces the usual augmentation module with advanced augmentation methods like AutoAugment \cite{autoaugment}, and RandAugment \cite{randaugment}, resulting in dynamic and diverse sample augmentations.
+Figure \ref{fig:models}c shows an overview of the UDA method.
+The consistency regularization loss of UDA can be expressed as:

 where $\tau$ represents hard augmentations.